Norwegian vs. Royal Caribbean: Smackdown!

 Both Royal Caribbean and Norwegian are advocates of the bigger-is-better concept of cruising with an overload of activities, dining, and entertainment.
 The flow of both line’s new ships keep the majority of dining and entertainment venues primarily together in the same locations for easier navigation while still keeping gridlock to a minimum.
 The neighborhood concept on Royal’s Oasis-class ships is an excellent example as it gives each area of the ship a unique feel while still keeping the ship accessible and crowd-free.
-The open-air interiors on newer Royal ships (right) make excellent use of the space, and Norwegian's Waterfront (left)offers a great variety of restaurants and bars with some of the best views on the ship.

 Each cruise line offers its own impressive design touches.
 Royal Caribbean has an expansive art collection on all its ships with the collection on Ovation of the Seas featuring 11,000 pieces.
 Notable on Norwegian Cruise Line’s newer ships is the colorful hull artwork including the Peter Max New York City design on the Norwegian Breakaway and the marine wildlife artist and ocean conservationist Guy Harvey designed hull on the Norwegian Escape.